 Any prejudice, discrimination or extremist views, including derogatory language, displayed by pupils, staff, visitors or parents will always be challenged and, where appropriate, dealt with.
-Where misconduct by a teacher is proven, the matter will be referred to the Teaching Regulation Agency (TRA) (formerly NCTL) for their consideration.
+Where misconduct by a teacher is proven, the matter will be referred to the Teaching Regulation Agency (TRA) for their consideration.
 Misconduct by other staff will be dealt with under normal school disciplinary procedures.

 We encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
-We ensure that partisan political views are not promoted in the teaching of any subject in the school and, where political issues are brought to the attention of the pupils, reasonably practicable steps are taken to offer a balanced presentation of opposing views.
+We ensure that partisan political views are not promoted in the teaching of any subject in the school and, where political issues are brought to the attention of the pupils, reasonably practicable steps are taken to offer a balanced presentation of opposing views to pupils.

-The use of tutor time.
-RE and RP lessons and assembly time helps to develop appropriate attitudes in our children and makes them aware of the impact of their decisions on others.
+The use of tutor time, RE, RP lessons and assembly time help to develop appropriate attitudes in our children and makes them aware of the impact of their decisions on others

 We will ensure the content of the curriculum includes social and emotional aspects of learning and that child protection is included in the curriculum (including online) to help children stay safe, recognise when they don't feel safe and identify who they might/can talk to.
 We provide a curriculum that will help to equip our children with the skills they need including materials and learning experiences that will encourage them to develop essential life skills and protective behaviours.
-The PSHE (Personal, Social, Health and Economic Education) RP curriculum and, where relevant, Relationships and Sex Education will include elements of how children can recognise different risks in different situations and how to behave in response.
+We recognise that a more personalised or contextualised approach may be required for more vulnerable children, victims of abuse and some SEND children.
+The RP/PSHE (Personal, Social, Health and Economic Education) curriculum and, where relevant, Relationships Education, RSE and Health Education will include elements of how children can recognise different risks in different situations and how to behave in response.
 It will equip children with the skills needed to keep themselves safe and empower them to feel safe.
+Reference will be made to the statutory guidance relationships education relationships and sex education (RSE) and health education.